Monic polynomial: Multivariate polynomials

 In the context of Gröbner bases, a monomial order is generally fixed.
-In this case, a polynomial may be said to be monic, if it has 1 as its leading coefficient (for the monomial order).
+In this case, a polynomial may be said to be monic if it has 1 as its leading coefficient (in the monomial order).

-For every definition, a product of polynomials is monic if and only if all factors are monic, and every polynomial is associated to exactly one monic polynomial.
+Under every definition, the product of monic polynomials is monic, and, if the coefficients belong to a field, every polynomial is associated to exactly one monic polynomial.